prithivilakshmanan/vaptify_automation/README.md

-# 🔐 VAPTIFY – Automated VA Reporting Tool
+# 🔐 VAPTIFY – Automated VA Scanning Tool

 This is a Vulnerability Assessment (VA) automation tool designed for security testers to reduce manual work.